NikolaiF90/Ascendancy_Wars_SP.Altis/README.md

   But in the end, its all about revolution.
 * more..
 I will add in the future

+### Features
+* Choose whether to recruit local population, or recruit army from your HQ
+* More features to be added in the future.
+See [Roadmap](https://github.com/NikolaiF90/Ascendancy_Wars_SP.Altis/blob/Alpha/ROADMAP.md)

 ### Dependencies

 * CBA